inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 :ned:`StatisticalRateLimiter` is a filter module that calculates a packet drop probability by comparing the measured datarate (contained in rate tags) to the maximum allowed datarate (specified by the module's :par:`maxDataRate` parameter).
 Packet drop probability increases depending how much how much the measured data rate exceeds the maximum.

+**review** is it clear that these are the meter and filter submodules in the SimpleIeee8021qFilter?

 ..
 It drops packets with a probability increasing with the measured datarate.
 It drops packets based on how much the measured data rate exceeds the maximum.